 In addition, Missouri participates in other fundraisers that promote financial education, youth reading skills, and economic growth.
 Dollars for Disasters, a program started in response to the Joplin tornado of 2011, helps fund local FBLA chapters who suffer loss during natural disasters.

 All FBLA-PBL events are cross-walked with Common Core standards; each question on all competitive event tests match directly with a Common Core standard and can be reviewed on the National FBLA-PBL website.
-In addition, event match career clusters and National Business Education Association (NBEA) standards.
+In addition, events match career clusters and National Business Education Association (NBEA) standards.